-Constrained RDP Design (CRDP)
+Constrained RDP (CRDP) Design

-- ▶ We propose a constrained variant of the RDP design which ensures that we always obtain at least Y observations from each treatment arm. - ▶ Therefore, we can no longer end up with no observations on a treatment arm. - ightharpoonup To do this, we assign a large negative penalty to every terminal state that has less than Y observations on a treatment arm. - ▶ This causes the undesirable states to now be avoided. - ▶ We tried several values for the lower bound Y and suggest setting Y = 0.15n.
+- ► We propose a constrained variant of the RDP design which tries to ensure that we always obtain at least l observations from each treatment arm. - ▶ Therefore, we penalise having no observations on a treatment arm. - ► To do this, we assign a large negative penalty to every terminal state that has less than l observations on a treatment arm. - ► This causes the undesirable states to now be avoided. - We tried several values for l and suggest setting $\ell = 0.15n$.